lumen-oss/lumen-oss.github.io/docs/tutorial/07-code-hygiene.md

 chmod +x .git/hooks/pre-commit
 ```

-Now, every time you commit changes to your project, `rocks check` and `rocks fmt` will run automatically!
+Now, every time you commit changes to your project, `lux check` and `lux fmt` will run automatically!